Back

 FAQ

-Why are you revising AP Statistics?
+Why did you revise AP Statistics?

 AP courses and exams are updated periodically to reflect new developments in their disciplines, to respond to feedback from the AP teacher community, and to more clearly communicate required content and skills.

-Will AP Statistics teachers need to resubmit in the AP Course Audit?
+Do AP Statistics teachers need to resubmit in the AP Course Audit?

 What should I know about the fully digital AP Statistics Exam?